AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sky/getting-started-with-predictive-audiences.md

 ## Availability {#availability}

-Predictive Audiences is automatically included and activated for instances utilizing Prime or Ultimate pricing bundles.
+[!UICONTROL Predictive Audiences] is automatically included and activated for instances utilizing Prime or Ultimate pricing bundles.
 To learn more about getting access to this feature, please contact your Customer Success Manager.

 1. Once the feature has been added to your instance, navigate to the **[!UICONTROL Predictive Audiences]** page in the **[!UICONTROL Admin]** area of [!DNL Marketo Classic].